 We can’t always be in the same room with consumers but still, need their feedback and the ability to ask follow-up questions.
 That’s where remote research or virtual research comes in handy.

 What’s remote research?
 It’s any research done with the respondent being in a different location from the interviewer.
 Like a virtual meeting, virtual research is done through a video platform like Zoom.

-Interviewing customers – especially at scale – through remote research helps product and marketing teams understand how their product fits into their jobs to be done and daily activities, said Niamh Jones, director of product at Voxpopme, on an episode of “Reel Talk: The Customer Insights Show.”
+Interviewing customers – especially at scale – through remote research helps product and marketing teams understand how their product fits into their jobs to be done and daily activities, said Niamh Jones, former director of product at Voxpopme, on an episode of “Reel Talk: The Customer Insights Show.”

 Making remote research easy

 When remote research is easy for employees as well as customers it’s more likely to happen.
 That includes: